 The Lamar College Corner is located on the second floor of the Academic Building.
-Our College Access Coordinators can help you plan for your path after Lamar.
+Our College Access Coordinators can help you plan your path after Lamar.
 The College Corner is open during lunch for drop ins.
-Students who have off campus 1st/5th or 4th/8th will need to make an appointment and will be given a pass for their session.
+Seniors who have an off-campus period will need to make an appointment and will be given a pass for their session.
 Please check your HISD email regularly as College Corner will send many emails about college visits, scholarship opportunities, internship opportunities, and student study abroad opportunities.
 Naviance is a great tool to build your college list, look up scholarships, request transcripts, and track your progress and GPA.
-You can find this through the HUB under digital resources.
-You will login using the Clever tool.